When to Use a Two-Page Resume (With Examples & Formatting Tips)

 • Executives and senior-level professionals who have held leadership positions and have extensive achievements to highlight.

-• Academics, researchers and scientists with numerous publications, projects or presentations.
+• Academics, researchers, and scientists with numerous publications, projects, or presentations.

-• Individuals with technical expertise or those in fields such as engineering, IT or healthcare, where detailed certifications, projects and technical skills are crucial.
+• Individuals with technical expertise or those in fields such as engineering, IT, or healthcare, where detailed certifications, projects, and technical skills are crucial.

-Two-Page Resume Templates
+2 Page Resume Templates

 Use a professionally crafted two-page resume template to easily build a targeted resume that showcases your skills and qualifications.